Configuration

 }

-The response body would be similar to this one.
-It is important to remember the role ID as it will be needed to link policies to this role.
+The Wazuh server API response will be something similar to this.
+Note the highlighted role ID as this will be used later on to link policies to this role:

 {